Xant1k/Markdown-Cheatsheet/README.md

 **this is in bold**  and __so is this__

 ***this is bold and italic***  and ___so is this___
-Output:
-this is in italic and so is this this is in bold and so is this this is bold and italic and so is this

 You can strike through text using HTML like this:
 <s>this is strike through text</s>
 Output:
 this is strike through text
 A carriage return
 makes a line break.

 Two carriage returns make a new paragraph.
 Output: